ranoferians/ranoferians.github.io/README.md

 ### In conclusion, religion is important to societies and people’s lives.
 Good religion can be key to a good society and a thriving economy.

+## Defense

+### Having a defense system is just as important as everything else in society.
+Without a successful defense for a civilization, raids can be very common.

+### Our civilization will utilize cavalry, foot soldiers, longbow people, armor, and spears.
+These are all necessary to protect us.
+The weapons we will make are longbows, catapults, swords, armor, and spears.
+These weapons will be made from steel, iron, wood, string, leather, stone, bronze, and feathers from birds.

+### You may expect spears to be thin, pointy sticks, but no, our spears are made of hard palm or oak trees that are cut down.
+We chose these trees because they stay firm in the hard conditions they live in, such as sand storms.
+Our spears will all be 5 feet so our men can attack with distance.
+Spears have more leverage, they are nimble, and are better against swords or far range attacks, they pack more of a punch on the thrust, and most importantly, they have more reach from throwing.
+Our metal points are made from the best of the best blacksmiths.

+### We will make use of war hammers as well.
+The blunt piece of the hammer is used to smash armor while the pointy end is for stabbing.
+Our other weapons will be mostly useless against armor so having these hammers are very important in combat.

+### A hauberk is very important when fighting.
+Hauberk protects your body while you are fighting so you don’t get hurt.
+The armor is made out of steel or iron plates.
+It’s designed to absorb blows from enemies' weapons.
+Its metal linked together to deflect an opponent's hit.

+### One of our several important defenses is our foot soldiers.
+Foot soldiers are soldiers who fight at battles or wars on foot instead of horses or other vehicles.
+They protect the mounted soldiers by staying in front of them, fending off any enemies who tried to attack.
+Foot soldiers, like all the other soldiers in our civilization, wear hauberks, which is armor that is essential for the soldiers’ protection.
+It was also listed in the paragraph above.

+### Cavalry was necessary for the past and promoted many useful strategies like ambushes.
+The cavalry will have fast horses and soldiers riding them.
+The soldiers will carry bows, war hammers, spears, or swords and wear hauberks.

+### In conclusion, we believe that these weapons will help us protect ourselves and our citizens in many different ways.
+They will help us defend our territory and keep it safe from invaders or rival civilizations, and will also help us invade other civilizations in contrast.